AshleyBushCoding/GitFollowers/README.md

 For api implementation:

 1) Make sure you have both git and python (3.7) installed locally, or that you are able to run both on your PC.
+Make sure you've downloaded and installed Flask as well(http://flask.pocoo.org/docs/1.0/installation/) .

 2) Download the code in this repo locally.
 Make sure that all files (FollowerId, api) are in the api folder